DistributedChessGroup/chess/README.md

 - Node.js uses a single-threaded event loop with non-blocking I/O.
 - Socket.IO (built on top of Node.js and http module) uses asynchronous event-driven programming.
-- This allows Socket.IO to handle many concurrent client connections without spawning a new thread for each.
+- This allows Socket.IO to handle many concurrent client connections without creating a new thread for each.

 On the Client-Side (Browser):